 Results 1–10 of 18 for "Review"X related to "APA steps up advocacy efforts on..."
-Refine Your Search Refine Your Search TopicChildren (4)Sexuality (3)Lesbian, gay, bisexual, transgender (2)Parenting (2)Aging (1) 7 more... [+] Autism (1)Death & dying (1)Depression (1)HIV & AIDS (1)Sex (1)Sexual abuse (1)Therapy (1)Hide detailsDocument TypeReviewXYear2012 (2)2011 (6)Author/ContributorZelan, Karen (2)Bernstein, Jeanne Wolff (1)Clements, Marcelle (1)DeMattos, Susan (1)Downing, David L. (1) 12 more... [+] Eisold, Barbara (1)Fine, Harold (1)Grand, Sue (1)Hall, Jane (1)Kenner, Jane (1)Kimmel, Douglas (1)Strenger, Carlo (1)Suth, Andrew (1)Tasso, Anthon F. (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Zeavin, Lynne (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Infecting the Treatment: Being an HIV-Positive Analyst (Book Review)A thorough and well-reasoned discussion of the personal, relational and political ethics of disclosing serostatus as an HIV positive person.Review 2.Lesbian, Gay, Bisexual and Transgender Ageing: Biographical Approaches for Inclusive Care and Support (Book Review)This book features eleven chapters that are divided into three parts plus an introduction about the general themes of LGBT aging and a conclusion about social and healthcare needs.Review 3.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
-Review 4.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
-It also describes a different culture of childhood and its effects.Review 5.Noonday Demon: An Atlas of Depression (Book Review)This book is an exhaustive report about depression and its treatments.
-Solomon has presented a potpourri of phenomena that besets all of us whether in denial or consumed by melancholia and depression.Review 6.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
+Refine Your Search Refine Your Search TopicChildren (5)Lesbian, gay, bisexual, transgender (2)Parenting (2)Aging (1)Autism (1) 7 more... [+] Bullying (1)Death & dying (1)Depression (1)HIV & AIDS (1)Sex (1)Sexual abuse (1)Therapy (1)Hide detailsDocument TypeReviewXYear2014 (1)2012 (1)2011 (5)Author/ContributorZelan, Karen (2)Clements, Marcelle (1)DeMattos, Susan (1)Downing, David L. (1)Eisold, Barbara (1) 11 more... [+] Fine, Harold (1)Grand, Sue (1)Hall, Jane (1)Kenner, Jane (1)Kimmel, Douglas (1)Silverstein, Charles (1)Strenger, Carlo (1)Suth, Andrew (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Zeavin, Lynne (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Infecting the Treatment: Being an HIV-Positive Analyst (Book Review)A thorough and well-reasoned discussion of the personal, relational and political ethics of disclosing serostatus as an HIV positive person.Review 2.Lesbian, Gay, Bisexual and Transgender Ageing: Biographical Approaches for Inclusive Care and Support (Book Review)This book features eleven chapters that are divided into three parts plus an introduction about the general themes of LGBT aging and a conclusion about social and healthcare needs.Review 3.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
+Review 4.Bullying: Experiences and Discourses of Sexuality and Gender (Book Review)Bullying and its newer transformation, cyberbullying, has been studied since the 1990s, but you would never know that by looking at school policies and procedures regarding bullying and various other forms of harassment.Review (January 2014)5.Noonday Demon: An Atlas of Depression (Book Review)This book is an exhaustive report about depression and its treatments.
+Solomon has presented a potpourri of phenomena that besets all of us whether in denial or consumed by melancholia and depression.Review 6.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
+Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)7.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
+It also describes a different culture of childhood and its effects.Review 8.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 9.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
-Review (January 2011)7.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
-Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)8.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 9.Bion Today (Book Review)Lynn Zeavin reviews the book "Bion Today", edited by Dana Birkstead-Breen and Chris Mawson.Review (September 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Review"X related to "APA steps up advocacy efforts on..."
+Review (January 2011)10.Bion Today (Book Review)Lynn Zeavin reviews the book "Bion Today", edited by Dana Birkstead-Breen and Chris Mawson.Review (September 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Review"X related to "APA steps up advocacy efforts on..."